4GeeksAcademy/optimize-software-engineer-linkedin-profile/README.md

 Please read carefully the following task list and mark the checkboxes as you complete
 them:

-- [ ] Read the [LinkedIn page ](https://4geeksacademy.notion.site/About-LinkedIn-db2a04efb8f14f43a1c53e410d8d274d) of the GeekForce * **Profile picture**
+- [ ] Read the [LinkedIn page ](https://4geeksacademy.notion.site/About-LinkedIn-db2a04efb8f14f43a1c53e410d8d274d) of the GeekForce *

-- [ ] Add a neat professional headshot, simple background
+- [ ] **Profile picture** Add a neat professional headshot, simple background
-	- [ ] Use this section as a headline, the title of the position you aspire to.
+- [ ]  Add your skills and main programming languages in your job title.
+Use this section as a headline, the title of the position you aspire to.
 If you are or are about to be a Software Developer, then put that as a title!
-- [ ]  Add your skills and main programming languages in your job title

 ### Banner (header) - Personalized